 However, I will give you a brief explanation of what they are all about by using the graphic down below.

 As you can see in the graphic, the original design is a pink circle and a teal square.
 Now let’s see what happens when I use all of these options.

-The slice tool is perfect for cutting out shapes, text, and other elements, from different designs.
+The “Slice” tool is perfect for cutting out shapes, text, and other elements, from different designs.

 Attach works like grouping layers, but it’s more powerful.

-This tool is extra support for the Print then Cut Fill setting; when you change the fill from no fill to print, that applies to just one layer.
+When you have “Print Then Cut” activated, that change applies to just one layer at a time.
 But what if you wish to do it to multiple shapes at the time?

 The Contour tool allows you to hide unwanted pieces of a design, and it will only be activated when a shape or design has elements that can be left out.